The Lewis and Clark Expedition

 Today, Atchison County continues to celebrate its history and heritage through various cultural events and museums.
 The area's beauty and historical significance attract visitors from near and far, making it a popular destination for those interested in exploring the history of this vibrant community.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Atchison County, Kansas.
+This timeline provides a condensed summary of the historical journey of Atchison County, Kansas.

 • 1854 - Atchison County established as a county in Kansas Territory